 Not only can this system create a more robust, reliable supply chain, it can also free up next generation manufacturing workers — who previously had to physically check parts inventory levels and fill out order forms for products — to move on to new, value-added, relationship-centric roles.

 Rather than focusing on one vendor, they can maintain relationships with multiple suppliers, routing orders to a more diverse network of vendors depending upon capacity — in the process creating more business for suppliers and optimizing efficiency.
 In this way, workers can use their uniquely human skills to increase speed, accuracy and individualized service in their interactions with suppliers and customers.
 No longer focused purely on operational efficiency, these workers can instead look for opportunities to achieve broader business goals such as attracting new customers and processing recurring orders while improving productivity.

 Additionally, as organizations adopt new DSN-driven technologies, demand may increase for some types of current job roles.
 Yet they may not have an existing training curriculum developed to instruct employees.
 With the rapid pace of technological change, keeping training courses up-to-date can become a monumental task.

-That’s where the SME Education Foundation and its Partnership Response In Manufacturing Education (PRIME) school initiative can help.
+That’s where the SME Education Foundation and PRIME (Partnership Response In Manufacturing Education) school initiative can help.
 SME PRIME helps close the current and impending skills gap by partnering with industry to directly enhance manufacturing and engineering talent in high schools across the nation.
 As part of that, PRIME provides manufacturing equipment, curriculum, materials and supplies, scholarships, camps and academies, student and school credentialing, professional development, marketing and communications, extracurricular programs and industry events such as Manufacturing Day and SME conferences and trade events.